trees02

 The following post cards are “generic” to Coney Island.
 In some cases, there is no information about their location at Coney Island.
 Some simply were not identified and in other cases, there would be enterprising showmen who would have a ride or two and lease space from the property owner.
 Many times that was how the most successful showmen got their start.
 There were a number of famous Circuses and Acrobatic Troupes.

-The Cyclone opened in 1927 and it recently celebrated 75 years of thrilling rides.
-You can still ride the Cyclone today, with its 90-foot drop-off, a ride now costs $5.
+The Cyclone opened in 1927 and you can still ride the Cyclone today, with its 90-foot drop-off.

 The train station at Coney Island shows several levels.
 The subway ran on the lower level and elevated trains rode on the upper levels.

-A new park, Astroland, opened in 1963 and it is still in business today.
+A modern park, Astroland, opened in 1963 and it closed in 2008.
 A few other rides still operate during the summer or on weekends.

 On a single day in 1906, the post office at Coney Island postmarked over 200,000 post cards.